chauff/cse1500-web-transcripts/README.md

 <img src="https://raw.githubusercontent.com/chauff/Web-Teaching/master/img/A3-game-CSS-completed.png" alt="splash screen" width="600px">

-## Werkcolleges
+## Werkcolleges / Tutorials

-We also offer **5** optional werkcolleges (instruction lessons) that are intended for students **without prior programming experience** - 3 covering web topics and 2 covering database topics.
+We also offer **5** optional werkcolleges (instruction lessons or tutorials) that are intended for students **without prior programming experience** - 3 covering web topics and 2 covering database topics.
 Each lesson will demonstrate basic concepts through a set of short interactive exercises.
 These lessons are meant to reinforce lecture content, they do not introduce novel concepts.

 The werkcolleges are given by [Assistant Prof. Julian Urbano](https://julian-urbano.info/) and Frank Mulder (teaching team CS).
 The following topics are covered: